Viking Star accidents and incidents

 |18 September 2015||Other Incidents|

-On September 18, 2015, Ms Trude Drevland (Bergen’s mayor), and Mr Inge Tangeraas (Bergen’s harbor master) were both charged with corruption.
+On September 18, 2015, Ms Trude Drevland (Bergen’s mayor), and Mr Inge Tangeraas (Bergen’s harbour master) were both charged with corruption.
 The incident related to Viking Star cruise ship’s launching ceremony (June 23, 2014) at the shipbuilding yard in Venice Italy.
 The official christening ceremony took place in Bergen Norway (May 17, 2015).

 Allegedly, Ms Drevland accepted Viking Ocean’s (shipowner) paid-for-trip to Venice and a luxury hotel stay there, plus 2-days long Norway cruise (Bergen to Oslo) and 7-days long Mediterranean cruise (later turned down).
 Allegedly, Ms Drevland also tried to influence other Norwegian government agencies on the Viking Ocean cruise line’s behalf.
 If found guilty, she faced up to 10 years in prison.